Baryon acoustic oscillations from the cross-correlation of Ly$\alpha$ absorption and quasars in eBOSS DR14: Introduction

 A third use of BAO data is to determine \lcdm~parameters in a CMB-independent way.
-Critical for such measurements are the \LyaForest auto- and cross-correlations that BOSS has pioneered.
+The \LyaForest auto- and cross-correlations that BOSS has pioneered are critical when gathering such measurements.
 It is striking that the o$\Lambda$CDM parameters $(\Omega_M,\Omega_\Lambda)$ determined by this method are in good agreement with the CMB values determined by assuming flat \lcdm~\citep{2015PhRvD..92l3516A}.